poulcheria/FlyBy/README.md

 **Version Control (Git)**: For collaborative development and tracking project changes.
 **UML Modeling Tools**: Used for creating class diagrams, domain models, and sequence diagrams.

+## Installation and Usage
+### With BlueJ
+To run the backend of the FlyBY project:
+1. Clone this repository to your local machine.
+2. Open the project in BlueJ.
+3. Compile and run the Main class.

+### Without BlueJ
+To run the backend of the FlyBY project:
+### Installation
+1. Install Java Development Kit (JDK)
+2. Clone the Repository
+### Usage
+1. Compile the Project: compile the application using the following command:javac Main.java
+2. Run the Application: run the application using the following command: java Main